 So what does that mean for your career planning?
 It means to watch out when you are playing the “First A then B” game.
 When are you keeping yourself busy instead of just doing it?
-Are you still working on your resume and hence postpone to actually read through job descriptions?
-Are you still working on the perfect elevator pitch and hence postpone to go to networking events?
-Are you considering to do a coaching but you are waiting for the perfect timing?
-And will timing ever be perfect?
+Are you still working on your resume and hence postponing actually reading through job descriptions?
+Are you still working on the perfect elevator pitch and hence postponing going to networking events?
+Are you considering to do coaching but are waiting for the perfect timing?
+And will the timing ever be perfect?

 There is magic in turning motion into action and kickstarting the process.
 So in case, you have realized that many of the things you did lately are more motion than action, what will be your next step?
 What will be the trigger to get yourself started?